 Pro-tip: Find More VIPs

-Now that you’ve identified who your VIPs are, spotted them early, got in touch with them and made sure they know how important they are, it’s time to find more people of the same profile and monetize.
-You can make good use of the Persona.ly’s user acquisition tools to help find these users.
-Persona.ly offers a variety of high-quality video ads, offerwalls and native ads which can monetize non-paying users.
+Now that you’ve identified who your VIPs are, spotted them early, got in touch with them, and made sure they know how important they are, it’s time to find more people of the same profile and monetize them.
+You can make good use of Persona.ly’s user acquisition tools to help find these users.
+Persona.ly offers a variety of high-quality video ads, offerwalls, and native ads that can monetize non-paying users.